 It is likely we will ask lots of questions about the project, questions that a developer will need to know during the build phase.

 The takeaway from these sessions is a detailed specification document that you can use to pass to any developer or agency to quote for your project.
 In fact, if you would like us to quote for the project, we will use the document too.
-If you decide to work with us we will discount the cost of these sessions from our quote*.

 How do they work?
 What’s included?